jrl-umi3218/jrl-qp/README.md

 cd tvm
 mkdir build && cd build
 cmake [options] ..
-make && make install
+make && sudo make install
 ```

 where the main options are:
  * `-DCMAKE_BUILD_TYPE=Release` Build in Release mode
  * `-DCMAKE_INSTALL_PREFIX=some/path/to/install` default is `/usr/local`

 Tests
 -----
 Aside from Hand-crafted and randomized test, this repository can use Maros and Meszaros QP collection ([bottom of this page](http://www.doc.ic.ac.uk/~im/)), that can also be found [here](https://github.com/YimingYAN/QP-Test-Problems) with a Matlab version of the problems.
 To use this collection, simply specify its path in the CMake options.